Technical Overview

 SMB and NFSv4.1 both use the same ACL-based permissions model, in which access is granted or denied to the user by virtue of the user’s Active Directory account’s membership in one or more groups whose access has been configured at the data level.

-For mixed SMB/NFSv3 workloads, however, there can be a mismatch between the ACL permissions to a file or directory, and its POSIX settings.
+For mixed SMB/NFSv3 workloads, however, there can be a mismatch between a given file or directory’s ACL permissions and its POSIX settings.
 A Qumulo instance can be configured for mixed-mode operations, in which SMB and POSIX permissions are maintained separately for files and directories that are shared across both protocols.

 For mixed-protocol workloads, Qumulo’s proprietary multi-protocol permissions (MPP) model preserves SMB ACLs and inheritance even if the NFS permissions are modified.